The-MAZZTer/GBCGCApp/README.md

 Borrowed some old Chrome NTP code to make i18n stuff in HTML easier (see source for details).

 TODO:
-- Figure out how to load volume setting.
 - Streamline UI.
   - Move settings into dedicated Options page
   - Remove confirm()s, replace with a real UI